jmbaleyos-linkedin/blackjack_game/README.md

 # blackjack_game
 Blackjack Game in Python

-This is a Blackjack game built in Python as part of my journey through the 100 Days of Code: Python Bootcamp.
+This is a Blackjack game built in Python as part of my journey through learning Python.

 It’s my first full project after one week of learning Python, applying fundamental concepts like dictionaries, loops, conditionals, and functions.
 To make the game more engaging, I also integrated ASCII art for cards.